BouweCeunen/computer-vision-jetson-nano/README.md

 docker run --privileged -it bouwe/jetson-nano-vision:latest
 ```

 It is possible to run jtop (https://github.com/rbonghi/jetson_stats) in the container if you change the entrypoint to systemd.
+Note that this overrides the entrypoint and the application will have to be manually started.

 ```bash
 docker run --privileged --entrypoint /bin/systemd -it bouwe/jetson-nano-vision:latest